malleswarigelli/US_Visa_Approval_Prediction/README.md

 # US_Visa_Approval_Prediction

 🔍 Build and deploy End to End ML model to predict US Visa Approval to AWS Ec2 by integrating Docker, CI/CD tool GitHub Actions

-The US Visa Approval Prediction project aims to develop a machine learning model that can accurately predict the approval or rejection of US visa applications.
+- The US Visa Approval Prediction project aims to develop a machine learning model that can accurately predict the approval or rejection of US visa applications.
 This project adopts a modular coding approach, leveraging various technologies to build an end-to-end solution.

-- The US Visa Approval Prediction project utilizes ML to forecast the probability of visa approval for individuals seeking entry into the United States.
-This model predicts the likelihood of a US visa application being approved based on various factors including demographics, employment history, education, finances, and travel purpose.
 - This project aims to provide valuable insights to applicants, immigration authorities, and legal professionals, enabling informed decision-making and optimizing the visa application process.

 # Techstack